-[†] I am grateful to Bryan Boulier, Donald Parsons, David Ribar for helpful comments and suggestions.
+I thank Bryan Boulier, Donald Parsons, David Ribar, and participants at the XXI Annual Conference of the European Society for Population Economics and the Second IZA/World Bank Conference on Employment and Development for helpful comments and suggestions.
 Remaining errors and omissions are my own.
 The data were kindly provided by the Ghana Statistical Service.
 The findings and interpretations, however, are those of the author and should not be attributed to the Ghana Statistical Service.